fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-StealthAttackMinXp | 25.000000 | Stealth XP gain for successful stealth kill or take-down, weakest enemy StealthCooldown | 5.000000 | after last detector npc stops seeing player StealthKillDamage | 100.000000 | damage given to the victim StealthKillProbCoefA | 4.000000 | stealth kill/knock-out probability formula
-StealthKillProbCoefB | 1.000000 |
+StealthAttackMinXp | 25.000000 | Stealth XP gain for successful stealth kill or take-down, weakest enemy StealthCooldown | 5.000000 | after last detector npc stops seeing player StealthKillDamage | 100.000000 | damage given to the victim StealthKillProbCoefA | 4.000000 | coefficient for stealth kill/knock-out probability formula StealthKillProbCoefB | 1.000000 | coefficient for stealth kill/knock-out probability formula
-StealthKillProbCoefC | 1.000000 |
+StealthKillProbCoefC | 1.000000 | coefficient for stealth kill/knock-out probability formula
 StealthKnockOutUnconsciousDepthBase | 250.000000 | the base unconsciousness depth for stealth knockout StealthSkillToFootstepSoundMult | 0.400000 | how much are footsteps attenuated for the max skill StealthSkillToRecogTime | 0.050000 | how much is the required time extended by the skill level (relative)